tianderturpijn/Azure-Security-Center/Labs/01 - VM and Workspace Deployment/README.md

 )<br>

-*Note: It can take some time for the VM's to become visible in Security Center (not for the GBB's :-) )*
+*Note: It can take some time for the VM's to become visible in Security Center*

 ### Continue with the next lab
 02 - Cloud security posture management features, click <a href="https://github.com/yaniv-shasha/Azure-Security-Center-1/tree/master/Labs/02%20-%20Beginner%20Track" target="_blank">here</a>